michaeltaylor-247/CSCE449_Scavenger_Hunt/README.md

 | y         |            24 |    +3 | b          |
 | z         |            25 |    +3 | c          |

+Because the same substitution mapping is used for the entire message, repeated plaintext characters remain repeated in the ciphertext.
+This means patterns, letter frequencies, and repeated character sequences can help when attempting to break the cipher.
+Because there are only 26 possible shift values, it is quite easy to brute-force a Ceasar Cipher.

 ### Phase 2: Monoalphabetic Substitution Cipher (@OCSB)